 We are committed to protecting the privacy and security of your personal information that you share with the IBSC.
 Personal information may include names, addresses, affiliations, telephone numbers and email addresses to ensure we are able to communicate effectively with candidates and certificants.

 It is our general policy not to make personal information available to anyone other than our employees, staff, and agents that is necessary to obtain or maintain certification.

-name, state, country, certificate type, certification number and expiration date in the "VERIFY" section of our webiste.
+name, state, country, certificate type, certification number and expiration date in the "VERIFY" section of our website.
 We do not sell or release your information for outside marketing purposes.